Remote Sensing and Geospatial Data

 The SEEA EA introduces the Basic Spatial Unit (BSU) as an operational tool for implementing ecosystem asset delineation within GIS environments.
 A BSU is "a geometrical construct representing a small spatial area" whose purpose is to provide a fine-level data framework within which ecosystem characteristics can be attributed.[13]
 For ocean accounting, remote sensing pixels or national grid cells serve as BSUs, with resolution choices guided by data density and ecosystem heterogeneity:

-The spatial data outputs from this Circular provide the BSU framework within which TG-3.5 Ecosystem Condition Accounts records condition variables and TG-1.2 Marine Spatial Planning performs spatial allocation analysis.
+The spatial data outputs from this Circular provide the BSU framework within which TG-3.5 Social Accounts records condition variables and TG-1.2 OA and Marine Spatial Planning performs spatial allocation analysis.

 3.2 Upward Connections: Which Accounts Consume Remote Sensing Data